 DEFENSE AGAINST POLICE ABUSES AND MISCONDUCT

-Criminal cases can move very quickly once they’re rolling, so the sooner you have experienced legal representation on your side, the better protected you will be against police abuse of power and illegal activity.
-Remember, the police are required by law to follow certain procedures in order to do what they do.
+Criminal cases can move very quickly once they’re rolling, so the sooner you have experienced legal representation on your side, the better protected you’ll be against police abuse of power and illegal activity.
+Remember, the police are required by law to follow certain procedures to do what they do.
 However, just because they should, doesn’t mean they always do.
 Sometimes rules are overlooked, or simply ignored.

-At The Kronzek Firm, our highly skilled defense attorneys have decades of combined experience defending people from all over Michigan against those law enforcement officers who feel that they are above the law.
-Officers who believe that they can do whatever it takes, even illegal activities, to “get their man”.
-Vigilantism and “cowboying” are not new concepts.
+At The Kronzek Firm, our highly skilled defense attorneys have decades of combined experience defending people from all over Michigan against those law enforcement officers who feel they’re above the law.
+Officers who believe they can do whatever it takes, even something illegal, to “get their man”.
+Vigilantism and “cowboying” aren’t new concepts.
 So it’s critical that your rights are properly defended.

-If police officers have arrived at your house demanding to search the premises, or are accusing you of something that you didn’t do, you need to call us at 866 766 5245!
-If you have been brought in for questioning, are being told that you have to “come down to the station” to talk to someone, or have been charged with a crime, DO NOT WAIT!
+If cops have arrived at your house demanding to search the premises, or are accusing you of something you didn’t do, you need to call us at 866 766 5245!
+If you’ve been brought in for questioning, are being told that you have to “come down to the station” to talk to someone, or have been charged with a crime, DO NOT WAIT!
 Call us immediately.
 We can help you.